 If you want to connect to your music in style, Marshall, the iconic amp-maker touted by all your favorite rock stars, also makes wireless headphones.
 The recently released Marshall Major III headphones are extremely comfortable and convenient for travel since they include a cord to transform them back into a regular non-wireless pair of headphones.
 This is extremely handy should you find yourself on a long-haul flight unable to connect wirelessly to the in-flight entertainment system.

-Price and where to buy it: $79 on the Marshall Website
+Price and where to buy it: $136 on Amazon

 Wireless Headphone Hat